HerrMotz/bachelor-thesis/publication/main.typ

   PREFIX p: <http://www.wikidata.org/prop/>
   PREFIX ps: <http://www.wikidata.org/prop/statement/>
   PREFIX pq: <http://www.wikidata.org/prop/qualifier/>

-  SELECT
-    ?startDate
-  WHERE {
+  SELECT ?startDate WHERE {
       wd:Q5879 p:P69 ?implicit1 .     # these two lines
       ?implicit1 ps:P69 wd:Q154804 .  # specify the qualified edge
       ?implicit1 pq:P580 ?startDate . # query for the qualifiers referent
   }
 ```) <fig:query_for_qualifier>

-Obeying this modeling, a *qualifier edge* is an edge pointing from an element of the namespace `wds:` to an element of any namespace using a predicate in the `pq:` namespace.
+Obeying this modelling, a *qualifier edge* is an edge pointing from an element of the namespace `wds:` to an element of any namespace using a predicate in the `pq:` namespace.
 The *value of a qualifier* is the target node of this edge.
-#todo[Es ist unklar, ob es ein wds an sich geben kann, ohne dass es ein wd gibt von dem aus auf es gezeigt wird.
-Daher kann ich nicht genau sagen, ob es eine qualifier edge an sich geben kann.
-Ich vermute allerdings sehr stark, dass das nicht geht, weil es im Wikibase Datenmodell keinen Sinn ergibt.
-Ein wds dient nämlich auch als Link zur Eintragung auf dem Item-Eintrag.]

 #definition[
   Let $Sigma$ be a valid alphabet for local names and $Sigma^*$ its Kleene closure.